-The ability of host genetic factors to influence susceptibility to, and clinical progression of, human infectious diseases has been investigated extensively.
+The ability of host genetic factors to influence susceptibility to, and clinical progression of, human infectious diseases has been extensively investigated.
 In the case of influenza A, wide variation in the susceptibility of different inbred laboratory strains of mice to infection indicates that the genetic background of the host makes major contributions to influenza A virus infections [28].
 Nevertheless, little information is available on human genetic variation that may influence susceptibility to and severity of influenza virus infections [7].
-A study of 100 candidate influenza susceptibility genes based on their potential role in the pathogenesis of influenza A infection has recently been suggested [29].
+A study of 100 candidate influenza susceptibility genes based on their potential role in the pathogenesis of the influenza A infection has recently been suggested [29].
 To our knowledge, our study is the first to investigate the influence of host genetic factors on the severity of the influenza infection in humans, and to do so by investigating a large number of genes in an unbiased fashion.
 To follow-up on our identification of risk genes for severe disease, functional studies will be needed to further investigate the role of these genes in the pathogenesis or clinical course of severe pneumonia associated with A/H1N1 infection.

 In addition, our study is the first analysis of the IBC-CVD array in samples from a Mexican Mestizo population.
-Our results may, therefore, also contribute to future determinations of the frequencies of disease-associated genotypes in other inflammatory and metabolic disorders that are common in Mexicans and other admixed American ethnic groups.
+Our results may therefore also contribute to future determinations of the frequencies of disease-associated genotypes in other inflammatory and metabolic disorders that are common in Mexicans and other admixed American ethnic groups.

 Our study has some limitations, including its relatively small sample size, restricted by the study's focus on patients with severe pneumonia who presented during a short-duration outbreak.
-In addition, we chose not to include patients with severe pneumonia that was probably associated with A/H1N1 infection but without viral corroboration.
-With this stringently defined number of cases, in order to identify more potentially biologically important SNPs, we used a significance level of 1×10^{-4} to achieve an $\sim 80\%$ power.
-In this context, we cannot rule out the possibility that one or more of these SNPs may be a false positive, as the least FDR q value is 0.22 for rs3786054.
+In addition, we chose not to include those patients with severe pneumonia likely associated with A/H1N1 infection but without viral corroboration.
+With this stringently defined number of cases, in order to identify more potentially biological important SNPs, we used a significance level of 1E-4 to achieve an approximately 80% power.
+In this context, we can not rule out that one or more of these SNPs may be a false positive, as the least FDR q value is 0.22 for rs3786054.

 A second limitation is our inability to include a replication cohort, despite contacting investigators in other countries that had substantial numbers of A/H1N1 cases.
-In the context of the public health emergency that the A/H1N1 pandemic represented, neither the US ARDSNet nor the National Influenza A Pandemic (H1N1) 2009 Clinical Investigation Group of China [30] were able to archive the blood samples from patients with A/H1N1-associated severe pneumonia that we would have required to use for a replication cohort (personal communications, B.T.
-Thompson (Boston, MA, USA) and C. Wang (Beijing, China), respectively).
+In the context of the public health emergency that the A/H1N1 pandemic represented, neither the U.S. ARDSNet nor the National Influenza A Pandemic (H1N1) 2009 Clinical Investigation Group of China [30] were able to archive the blood samples from patients with A/H1N1-associated severe pneumonia that we would have required to use for a replication cohort (personal communications, Dr. B. Taylor Thompson (Boston) and Dr. Chen Wang (Beijing), respectively).